 “Building a brand is like watering the tree.
 Not something that will pay immediate dividends, but an activity that will pay off in the future” -Alastair Smith

-One of a brand’s requirements for success is to have a long -term plan that ensures the brand maximizes bulk effect, marketing strategy and collaborations.
+One of a brand’s requirements for success is to have a long-term plan that ensures the brand maximizes bulk effect, marketing strategy, and collaborations.
 Focusing on short-term thinking and planning does not pay off in the future; rather, it pays off almost immediately and as a result has little to no real influence on the brand’s growth.
-As a brand, any short term thinking and planning needs to be accompanied by a more detailed long-term planning because that is the only way the brand will grow.
-A brand, especially a starting brand requires business tools such as digital and marketing contracts, advertising strategies, a website and several others that are meant to improve visibility and result in sales.
+As a brand, any short-term thinking and planning needs to be accompanied by more detailed long-term planning because that is the only way the brand will grow.
+A brand, especially a starting brand requires business tools such as digital and marketing contracts, advertising strategies, a website, and several others that are meant to improve visibility and result in sales.

-It would actually cost a brand less money to go into long-term deals of about a year and more.
+It would cost a brand less money to go into long-term deals of about a year or more.
 Check out (Gunjan Chandok, 2021) for how to make meaningful marketing strategies.
 Making deals of longer terms reduces the time to be spent subsequently on brand promotions.
 It also opens up time and resources to be spent on other aspects of the brand development.
-Even existing brands will benefit from long-term thinking and planning because short term thinking and planning will leave you open to financial instability even in cases of minor inflations in the market.
+Even existing brands will benefit from long-term thinking and planning because short-term thinking and planning will leave you open to financial instability even in cases of minor inflations in the market.

 How short-term planning is costing your business